 receive and review annual plan at Board of Directors.

-The existence, integration and evaluation of the above elements will assist in providing a basis to make a statement on the effectiveness of Internal Control within the Annual Report and Accounts as required by the guidance issued NHS England.
+The existence, integration and evaluation of the above elements will assist in providing a basis to make a statement on the effectiveness of Internal Control within the Annual Report and Accounts as required by the guidance issued by NHS England.

 18.3 The Audit Committee shall review insurance arrangements for the Trust.